 - Wet hair using the bowl method.
 Rewetting my hair reactivates the product in it so I can restyle it.
 I’ve tried spritzing it with a water bottle so I could scrunch and style – it just creates frizz and looks gross.
 Plus, with low porosity hair, wetting with a water bottle takes forever because my hair doesn’t absorb any water unless fully submerged *rolls eyes*.

 - Scrunch soaking wet hair with wet hands.
 I always gently scrunch because my hair frizzes up with fast with intense scrunching.
 Some people’s hair can tolerate the roughhousing – my fine, thin hair just can’t.

 - ***ONLY ON 3RD DAY REFRESH, NOT SECOND DAY REFRESH***: Rub a dime-sized amount of Shea Moisture curl enhancing smoothie and 1 pump of LUS for Wavy Hair between wet hands to emulsify.
 Smooth on strands by roping, squish into dripping wet hair. *The curl enhancing smoothie product contains protein, which MY hair loooooves!
 If you are protein sensitive, I would steer clear of this, even though the protein is towards the bottom of the ingredient list.

 - Emulsify a quarter-sized amount of Aussie instant freeze gel in wet hands.
 Apply to strands by roping and squishing.

-- Diffuse hair on LOW/COLD temperature until dry.
+- Diffuse hair on WARM until dry.
 I like to do this until it’s fully dry if I have the time so make refresh days as simple as possible.

 - Fluff hair, clip roots.